Town Council (Singapore): Formation

-West Coast Town Council

-Functions

-Town Councils are an extremely limited form of local government which generally covers the maintenance and repair of common property in HDB estates (not private property).
-These include but are not necessarily limited to cleaning of common areas in HDB estates, lift maintenance, and some landscaping works, such as grass cutting.
-Unlike local government, however, Town Councils are not directly elected and are in fact led by a Member (or Members) of Parliament who are elected through general elections.
-This means that the Town Council role is really an extension of the Member of Parliament responsibility, and not a separate office.

-Apart from common property in HDB estates, Town Council may also be required to manage or maintain other property as requested by the HDB or the Government on an ad-hoc basis.
-With the approval of the Minister for National Development, the Town Council can also opt to carry out the work of any public authority or association if there is mutual agreement to do so.

-Powers

-The Town Councils Act provides a Town Council with powers that enable it to maintain existing common property facilities, and also to establish new facilities, subject to the approval of the HDB where required.
-It can also maintain other property that is not common property if it is given permission from the Minister for National Development.
-It also has the power to set service and conservancy charges for the upkeep of the town.

 By-laws

-Under the Town Councils Act, a Town Council may make by-laws as part of its estate management role.
+Under the Town Councils Act, a town council may make by-laws as part of its estate management role.
 As of 28 November 2019, there are 51 pieces of by-law legislation published in the Singapore Statutes.
-The by-laws generally cover three main areas: (1) the rules governing the use of common spaces and open areas in the estate; (2) conservancy and service charges to be paid to the Town Council; and (3) the penalties for not paying those charges.
+The by-laws generally cover three main areas: (1) the rules governing the use of common spaces and open areas in the estate; (2) service and conservancy charges (S&CC) charges to be paid to the Town Council; and (3) the penalties for not paying those charges.

 Funding

 Funding Sources

-Apart from service and conservancy charges (S&CC) that are paid by the residents and commercial operators of the Town, a Town Council is also able to tap on numerous grants that the Government provides.
+Apart from the service and conservancy charges (S&CC) that are paid by the residents and commercial operators of the town, a town council is also able to tap on numerous grants that the government provides.

 S&CC Operating Grant

-The S&CC operating grant is given by the Ministry of National Development to support the Town Council with their operating needs.
-The grant is disbursed annually, and is allocated based on the number and type of HDB flats in the Town.
+The S&CC operating grant is given by the Ministry of National Development (MND) to support the town council with their operating needs.
+The grant is disbursed annually, and is allocated based on the number and type of HDB flats in the town.
 Smaller HDB flats are given a bigger grant than larger ones.
 No grant is given for 5-room flats.

-Goods & Services Tax (GST) Subvention
+GST Subvention

-The GST Subvention is disbursed to the Town Council every quarter and has been used to offset the increase in GST on the S&CC costs for residents at least since December 2002, when Lee Hsien Loong (then the Finance Minister) announced an increase in GST from 3% to 4%.
+The GST Subvention is disbursed to the town council every quarter and has been used to offset the increase in GST on the S&CC costs for residents at least since December 2002, when then-Minister for Finance Lee Hsien Loong announced an increase in GST from 3% to 4%.